Scaffolding in teaching: 5 strategies to stimulate active learning

 To encourage a student's learning, it's essential to foster critical thinking and make their thought process visible.
 A famous technique to achieve these goals is ‘Think, pair, share’.

-If you use LessonUp 👉 Students are first asked to think about a topic, then discuss it in pairs, and finally share their thoughts with the entire class.
+Give LessonUp a try! 👉 Students are first asked to think about a topic, then discuss it in pairs, and finally share their thoughts with the entire class.
 In LessonUp you can easily implement a digital open question.
 Students can then share their ideas in the classroom.
-The results are saved in lesson reports, to make sure you can always track and review the outcome.
+The results are saved in each lesson, so you always have access to valuable insights into student learning.

 alt